 In ScyllaDB, primary keys can be simple or compound, with one or more partition keys, and optionally one or more clustering keys.
 The partition key determines which node stores the data.
 It is responsible for data distribution across the nodes.
 The additional columns determine per-partition clustering.
 Clustering is a storage engine process that sorts data within the partition.

 ScyllaDB supports a variety of scalar and complex data types, including lists, maps, and sets.

 Hackolade was specially adapted to support the data types and attributes behavior of ScyllaDB.

 Some scalar types can be configured for different modes.

 Hackolade also supports ScyllaDB User-Defined Types (UDTs) via its re-usable object definitions.

 ScyllaDB supports materialized views to handle automated server-side denormalization.
 In theory, this removes the need for client-side handling and would ensure consistency between base and view data.
 Materialized views work particularly well with immutable insert-only data, but should not be used in case of low-cardinality data.
 Materialized views are designed to alleviate the pain for developers, but are essentially a trade-off of performance for connectedness.
 See more info in this article.

 Hackolade supports ScyllaDB materialized views, via a SELECT of columns of the underlying base table, to present the data of the base table with a different primary key for different access patterns.

 As many people store JSON within text or blob columns, Hackolade allows for the schema design of those documents.
-That JSON structure is not forward-engineered, but is useful for developers, analysts and designers.
+That JSON structure is not forward-engineered in the CQL scrip, but is useful for developers, analysts and designers.